Looking for a recipe to satisfy your crunchy chip cravings? Look no further, we’ve created the perfect recipe that is both oil-free and salt-free!

 Who says potato chips can’t be eaten and taste delicious while following the Mastering Diabetes Method?

-This recipe is slightly more technical than other recipes we have shared because the cut sizes of the potato slices matter.
+This recipe is slightly more technical than some other recipes we have shared because the cut sizes of the potato slices matter.

-While being a bit more technical to prepare, this recipe is very easy to cook and will have you making homemade potato chip variations all of the time!
+While being a bit more technical to prepare, this recipe is very easy to cook and will have you making homemade potato variations all of the time!

 How to Slice Potatoes Thinly